dalealleshouse/software-simplicity/README.md

 It is often possible to lower system complexity by raising localized complexity.
 (more on this later)

-## Simplicity Nuances

-Simplicity is difficult to demonstrate
-- There is no simplicity checklist
-- Techniques used to simplify a large system often over-complicate a small one;
-    therefore, examples are difficult.
-    * Examples small enough to comprehend in a tutorial aren't complex enough to demonstrate salient concepts
-    * Typically leads to rampant over-engineering

- Simplicity

 ## Three Symptoms of Complexity

 1. Change amplification - A simple change requires many code modifications